pavoltravnik/maxims-of-law/maxims-of-law.md

 Consensus tollit errorem.
 Consent removes or obviates a mistake.
 Co.
 Litt.
 126.

-Consentientes et agentes pari poen plectentur.
+Consentientes et agentes pari poena plectentur.
 Those consenting and those perpetrating are embraced in the same punishment.
 5 Co.
 80.

 Consequentiae non est consequentia.
 A consequence ought not to be drawn from another consequence.
 Bacon, De Aug.
 Sci.
 Aph.
 16.